Last Updated: July 22, 2014

 President and CEO, Thomas Pink

-The following are some of the major investments in the Indian real estate sector:
+The following are some of the major investments and developments in the Indian real estate sector:

 The Real Estate (Regulation and Development) Bill, 2013, as approved by the Union Cabinet is a pioneering initiative aimed at delivering a uniform regulatory environment to protect the consumer, help in quick verdicts of disputes and ensure systematic growth of the sector.

 The Indian construction and real estate sector continues to be a favoured destination for global investors.
 Several large global investors, including a number of sovereign funds, have taken the first move by partnering with successful local investors and developers for investing in the Indian real estate market.
 This is expected to result in high transaction activity, especially in income yielding commercial office assets during 2014.